Fovi - A Mobile App for Postpartum Support

 5 - Designer Team

-Design a mobile solution for Fovi (SMS postpartum support startup) to enable new parents to effortlessly log (and health coaches to effectively track) symptoms for common postpartum conditions
+Design a high-level mobile solution with high fidelity mockup that enable new parents to effortlessly log (and health coaches to effectively track) symptoms for common postpartum conditions for future development.

 In addition to analyzing direct competitor for postpartum services, we also researched other apps for symptom tracking, period tracking, and depression tracking.

-We decided to focus on designing for postpartum depression symptom tracking after our research.
-By focusing on depression tracking, we were able to explore and develop the experience and the flow in greater depth.
+From the result of our research, we decided to focus on designing for postpartum depression symptom tracking because postpartum depression is one of the most common problems among new parents.
+By concentrating on depression tracking, we were able to explore and develop the experience and the flow in greater depth through examples such as the Edinburgh Postpartum Depression Scale.

 A system that users log their daily symptoms that allows Fovi to take more actions when the situation is worse than certain thresholds.